giulong/spectrum/docs/README.md

 | days       | `Integer.MAX_VALUE` | Number of days after which reports will be deleted                 |

 As you can see, by default no report will be deleted, regardless of the execution status.
-As a further example, this is how you can configure it for the extent report:
+As a further example, this is how you can configure it for the extent report and testbook.
+Mind how you can have just the retention parameters you need, it's not mandatory to use them all:

 {% include copyCode.html %}